English Assistantships and Financial Aid

 - Assistantships, awards and fellowships through the Graduate School - Students are strongly encouraged to apply for any award or fellowship for which they are eligible, both as an incoming student and as a returning student.

 - Department of English Awards - Each spring, students are encouraged to apply for a number of scholarships and financial stipends presented at our annual Awards Day ceremony.

 The Department of English offers a limited number of Graduate Assistantships in either departmental service, research, or teaching.
 These assistantships carry stipends in addition to the remission of University tuition and fees.
 Students must have completed 18 hours of graduate work in English in order to qualify as Teaching Assistants (TAs).
 TAs normally teach two sections of composition.
 A very limited number of Graduate Assistantships (GAs) are available for those students who have not completed this requirement.
 GAs work an average of 20 hours per week in research and teaching roles for department faculty and staff.

 All students must apply by March 1 to be considered for an assistantship.
 Please note that this application is separate from the admission application, although you may submit both to the English Graduate Office at the same time if you wish.

-- Graduate Assistants are expected to carry a nine-hour load every semester, with the exception of students writing a thesis/dissertation, who may register for six hours of thesis/dissertation to be considered full-time.
+Graduate Assistants are expected to carry a nine-hour load every semester.
 Students are encouraged to consult with their advisors in making course selections.

-- In order to qualify to teach in the Department of English students must take ENGL 7003 Theory and Practice in Teaching Composition concurrent with or prior to their first teaching assignment.
+In order to qualify to teach in the Department of English students must take ENGL 7003 Theory and Practice in Teaching Composition concurrent with their first teaching assignment.

-Contact the Department of English Graduate Office at (901) 678-1448 or email@example.com if you have any questions about the application process.
+Contact the Department of English Graduate Office at firstname.lastname@example.org if you have any questions about the application process.